Quarantined passengers disembark ship in Japan; new China coronavirus cases fall

 BEIJING/TOKYO (Reuters) - Hundreds of people began disembarking a quarantined cruise ship off Japan on Wednesday as the death toll from the new coronavirus in mainland China passed 2,000 and the number of new cases in the country fell for a second straight day.

-Around 500 passengers were due to disembark the virus-hit Diamond Princess docked at Yokohama near Tokyo, public broadcaster NHK said, ending an ordeal that began on Feb.
+Around 500 passengers were due to disembark the virus-hit Diamond Princess docked at Yokohama near Tokyo, public broadcaster NHK said, ending an ordeal that began when the ship was quarantined on Feb.
 3 after a former passenger was diagnosed with the virus in Hong Kong.

 There were also more promising signs out of China, where the National Health Commission reported the lowest daily rise in new infections since Jan.
 29, or 1,749 new confirmed cases.
 Hubei province - the epicentre of the outbreak - reported the lowest number of new infections since Feb.
 11.